S.Pellegrino: History

-When Queen Margherita visited the town in 1905, many articles appeared on the Giornale di San Pellegrino, in which it was illustrated that the bottled mineral water was sold in the main Italian cities, in many cities around Europe, as well as in Cairo, Tangiers, Shanghai, Calcutta, Sydney, Brazil, Peru, and the United States.
+When Queen Margherita visited the town in 1905, many articles appeared on the Giornale di San Pellegrino, in which it was illustrated that the bottled mineral water was sold in the main Italian cities, in many cities around Europe, as well as in Cairo, Tangier, Shanghai, Kolkata, Sydney, Brazil, Peru, and the United States.
 At that time, one case of 50 bottles cost 26 Italian lire, while a case of 24 bottles cost 14 Italian lire.
 At the beginning of the 20th century, carbon dioxide was added to S.Pellegrino to prevent the development of bacteria, especially during long overseas travels.
 It is still taken from sources in Tuscany and sent to San Pellegrino Terme.

 The spa facilities were renovated, and in 1928, they were equipped with more modern tools for various diagnostic needs, such as the radioscopic and radiograph room and the microscopic and chemical analysis laboratory.
 In addition, Granelli reorganized the bottling plant with new equipment, which moved up to a production capacity of 120,000 bottles a day.
 At the beginning, it was a handmade production, then it became gradually mechanized and was managed by an all female staff.
 The first machinery was introduced in 1930 and, since that moment, the amount produced has been increasing.
 Subsequently, the company began a packaging process for shipping to the recipient countries.

 In 1961, Sanpellegrino S.p.A. started to produce bottled mineral water and other beverages in the new San Pellegrino Terme factory.
 In 1932, the Aranciata orangeade variant was introduced.
 Containing S.Pellegrino as its primary ingredient, the soda added concentrated orange juice.
 Today, Sanpellegrino S.p.A. also produces various other flavors of carbonated beverages: Limonata (lemonade), Sanbittèr (bitters), Pompelmo (grapefruit), Aranciata Rossa (blood orange), and Chinò (chinotto).

 In 1968, S.Pellegrino appeared on the front cover of the British Sunday newspaper The Observer.

-During the Italian Occupation of Ethiopia production was curtailed in its entirety for the Italian military water needs.
-During this time they advocated for the policy changes Mussolini's government had been implementing.
+During the short-lived Italian Occupation of Ethiopia production was curtailed in its entirety for the Fascist Italian military water needs.
+During this time they advocated for the policy changes Benito Mussolini's government had been implementing.
 This increased revenue dramatically for several years, even after the occupation had faltered.
 Over the years, the bottling lines increased the production levels needed to satisfy the needs of a market which was becoming more and more sophisticated, and in 2012 a high speed PET bottling line was installed.

 The company built a new plant some kilometers beyond the previous one as the water production continued to grow.

-In the early seventies, it was decided to no longer use mineral water in the production of soft drinks, and to substitute it with spring water which was treated with particular equipment.
+In the early 1970s, it was decided to no longer use mineral water in the production of soft drinks, and to substitute it with spring water which was treated with particular equipment.